 Senior Project Manager, Strategy and Planning, University Human Resources

 Dyan Jenkins-Ali is a Senior Project Manager for University HR Strategy and Planning, managing administrative and operational projects that impact the development of goals and initiatives designed to enhance multiple student, staff, patient and faculty health benefits and experiences.
-Her health care career spans more than 20 years, in which time she has worked in an executive capacity with M-CARE, Dental Dental, Providence Hospital and Health Alliance Plan.
-Dyan holds a State of Michigan Agent//Producer License in Life, Health and Disability, and is a certified phlebotomist.
-She is a member of the Association of Health Care Executives and National Association of Health Service Executives, treasurer of U-M's Letterwinners M Club Board, and a diplomat with the U-M Credit Union.
-Dyan received a Bachelor of Arts in Psychology and a Master's degree in Health Services Administration, both from the University of Michigan-Ann Arbor.
+Her health care career spans more than 25 years, in which time she has worked in an executive capacity with M-CARE, Delta Dental, Providence Hospital and Health Alliance Plan.
+Dyan has held a State of Michigan Agent//Producer License in Life, Health and Disability, and is a certified phlebotomist.
+She is a member of the Association of Health Care Executives and National Association of Health Service Executives, past-treasurer of U-M's Letterwinners M Club Board in which she served nine years, and a diplomat with the U-M Credit Union.
+Dyan received a Bachelor of Arts in Psychology and a Master's degree from the School of Public Health both from the University of Michigan-Ann Arbor.

 Jeffrey T. Kullgren, M.D., M.S., M.P.H.

 Assistant Professor of Internal Medicine, Medical School, Research Scientist, VA Center for Clinical Management Research, Ann Arbor VA Healthcare System